Getting started with generative AI: A beginner’s guide

 Medical applications of generative AI

-The incredible potential of generative AI extends beyond technological innovation and industrial progress.
-In medicine, this cutting-edge technology is transforming how we approach drug discovery and medical imaging, leading to better patient outcomes.
+In medicine, generative AI is transforming how we approach drug discovery and medical imaging, leading to better patient outcomes.

 By leveraging generative AI, medical professionals can gain new insights into complex diseases and develop innovative treatments that were previously out of reach.
 For instance, generative AI can analyze the chemical properties of existing drugs and generate new chemical structures that have the potential to be more effective.
 This capability allows researchers to design more precise drugs with improved efficacy and fewer side effects.